vmchale/polyglot/CONTRIBUTING.md

   * Adding keywords to disambiguate extensions.

 If you have any trouble figuring this out, feel free to open an issue and I will give you guidance on where to look.
+I am occasionally in the `##ats` IRC channel, and you can ask me any questions about the code that you'd like.

 ## Rules etc.
 We follow the [rust standards of